-WDFW has begun exploring options with the co-managers to implement a spring Chinook program in Asotin Creek using Tucannon River stock.
-This program would allow for another broodstock source in years of low returns, and would act as a safety net to the Tucannon River population.
+WDFW continues to explore options with the co-managers to implement a spring Chinook program in Asotin Creek using Tucannon River stock.
+This program would allow for another broodstock source in years of low returns and would act as a safety net to the Tucannon River population.
 Much planning still needs to occur, along with ESA consultation with NOAA Fisheries before such a program can be implemented.
-WDFW has completed a draft HGMP for this program at the currently agreed to program level of 75,000 smolts.
-WDFW is committed to work with the co-managers and LSRCP over the coming year to develop an agreed upon plan, and finalize up the HGMP.
+WDFW has completed a draft HGMP for this program, but it's most likely out of date given recent conversations.
+WDFW is committed to work with the co-managers and LSRCP in the coming years to develop an agreed upon plan and finalize up the HGMP.